XL Airways Germany: History

 The airline was founded as Star XL German Airlines by Eimskip from Iceland and received its air Operator's Certificate on 3 May 2006.
 On 30 October of the same year, the Avion leisure business was bought out and re-organized by the XL Leisure Group, resulting in the airline changing its name to XL Airways Germany.

 On 11 September 2008, BBC News Channel reported that XL Leisure Group had filed for administration due to rising fuel prices, although initially Simon Calder confirmed the group's website was still taking bookings, the group folded the next morning.
 Operations of the German and French airline subsidiaries were not affected, however.
 On 12 September 2008, Straumur Investment Bank acquired XL Airways Germany and its French sister company, XL Airways France.

 The company filed for bankruptcy on 27 December 2012; operations for the winter season had already been suspended on 14 December.
 The company officially closed on 3 January 2013.

 Destinations

 XL Airways Germany served the following destinations in December 2012:

 Fleet

 Fleet at airline's closing

 As of December 2012, the XL Airways Germany fleet consisted of the following aircraft:

-Formerly operated
+Former Aircraft

 Previously, the fleet consisted of the following aircraft: